-Offensive sea control will enable every surface combatant to be a potential offensive threat to the enemy as either a sensor or weapons-launch platform.
-Surface combatants will target enemy surface ships and aircraft in offensive sea control using netted fire control systems such as Cooperative Engagement Capability (CEC) between Aegis ships, Naval Integrated Fire Control-Counter Air (NIFC-CA) between Aegis ships and E-2D early-warning aircraft, and Link-16 between MQ-4 Triton Broad Area Maritime Surveillance (BAMS) unmanned air vehicles.
-These systems enable participating ships and aircraft to share sensor data in real time, so a surface combatant can attack a target beyond the range of its own sensors.
+Surface combatants will target enemy surface ships and aircraft in offensive sea control using netted fire control systems such as Cooperative Engagement Capability (CEC) between Aegis ships, Naval Integrated Fire Control-Counter Air (NIFC-CA) between Aegis ships and E-2D early-warning aircraft, and Link-16 between E-2Ds and unmanned air vehicles such as the MQ-4 Triton or Tactical Exploitable Reconnaissance Node (TERN).43 These systems enable participating ships and aircraft to share sensor data in real time, so a surface combatant can attack a target beyond the range of its own sensors.
 They can also support unwarned attacks by enabling a platform in the air or forward on the surface to passively locate an enemy platform through its radar or communication emissions and relay target information back to surface combatants that can launch long-range attacks from over the horizon.